 The way it works is a concerned loved one gathers a team of at least three people together, but not more than seven.
 The team usually consists of the people who are the closest to the person needing help.
 Some teams find it helpful to acquire the assistance of a professional interventionist to lead the team and guide the process to success.
 The team meets several times to formulate a loving plan that will hopefully result in the person wanting change.

 Meetings like these can be an example of tough love that can be incredibly effective in helping someone else, help themselves.

 Reaching Out To The Professionals

-Getting professional help is a process, and for many, it can be a very difficult process.
-You find yourself struggling to locate someone that you or your child can feel comfortable with.
-After all, you're limited to an area that you can easily drive to, and that tends to narrow your selection.
-But you may not feel comfortable with the professionals that are within your physical area.
-What do you do then?
-Well, you should be logging on to ReGain to find out more about online psychiatric services.
+Getting professional help can be a process, and for many, it can be a difficult process.
+You might find yourself struggling to locate someone who you or your child can feel comfortable with.
+If you’re in a tough spot, consider logging on to Regain to find out more about online psychiatric services.

 Frequently Asked Questions (FAQs)

 Consider someone who regularly engages in self-destructive behaviors like binge drinking, excessive gambling, or treating themselves poorly.
 Practicing tough love can help show them that these behaviors have consequences and are not healthy for them or their loved ones.
 Tough love should not be used for things like enforcing personal preferences (such as not liking how your partner cleans the dishes), nor should it be viewed or used as a form of punishment.
 Rather, tough love can be an expression of just how much you care about that person and want to help them; it can be a method to help address and rectify genuinely harmful behaviors or red flags to enable that person to grow while also helping yourself grow through realizing and setting those boundaries.